kaisdukes/quranic-corpus/docs/arc-rendering.md

 ## Geometric interpretation of theta

-The choice of phi helps visualizing the arcs in the treebank.
-When the two nodes are horizontal, then theta = 0.
-In general theta measures the anticlockwise angle from the negative x-axis to the line formed from the start node to the center of the ellipse.
+The choice of `phi` helps visualizing the arcs in the treebank.
+When the two nodes are horizontal, `theta = 0`.
+In general `theta` measures the anticlockwise angle from the negative x-axis to the line from the start node to the center of the ellipse.